saed-gpr/browser-opener/README.md

 # :radioactive: Another Tools and Viruses :radioactive:

-You can see my another viruses and tools from [here](https://www.github.com/saed-gpr)
+You can see my another viruses and tools from 👉 [here](https://www.github.com/saed-gpr) :point_left: